UK's Johnson vows no stone unturned to free aid worker jailed in Iran

 A legal opinion prepared for the human rights charity Redress on Zaghari-Ratcliffe’s case said the British government could grant her diplomatic protection as she is “predominantly” a British citizen who has been denied a fair trial.

-“I said I thought it would be important and helpful ... the foreign secretary and the Foreign Office expressed reservations,” Ratcliffe said.
+“I said I thought it would be important and helpful ...
+The foreign secretary and the Foreign Office expressed reservations,” Ratcliffe said.
 The Foreign Office said lawyers would meet in the next fortnight to discuss the issue further.

+Iran’s state news agency IRNA also signaled such a move could backfire, citing comments by an unidentified international law expert.

+“In Iran’s view, Zaghari is an Iranian citizen, and was tried, due to her illegal actions, and convicted in Iranian courts; and now she is serving her sentence,” it quoted the expert as saying.

+“Hence the UK’s interference, other than through peaceful paths and humanitarian issues, is considered an intervention in Iran, and will (naturally) trigger Iran’s severe reaction.”

-Ratcliffe said Johnson was “keen” to take him on a trip to Iran planned before the end of the year, which could allow him to see his wife and three-year-old daughter who is being cared for by relatives in Iran, for the first time in 19 months.
+Ratcliffe said Johnson was “keen” to take him on a trip to Iran planned before the end of the year, which could allow him to see his wife and three-year-old daughter, who is being cared for by relatives in Iran, for the first time in 19 months.

-“For me it’s very important to be going on that trip, to be standing alongside the foreign secretary and I understand that’s a big ask, it’s reasonably unprecedented but I think it’s important in our circumstances,” he said.
+“For me it’s very important to be going on that trip, to be standing alongside the foreign secretary and I understand that’s a big ask.
+It’s reasonably unprecedented, but I think it’s important in our circumstances,” he said.

 Ratcliffe, who said his wife appeared to be on the edge of a nervous breakdown and was due to have further tests after finding lumps on her breasts, said he thought she was being used as a diplomatic bargaining chip.

-“There are fights that are nothing to do with us ... we’re being used as a vehicle for those fights,” he said.
+“There are fights that are nothing to do with us ...
+We’re being used as a vehicle for those fights,” he said.

-Reporting by Michael Holden and Elizabeth Piper; Editing by Gareth Jones and William Maclean
+Reporting by Michael Holden and Elizabeth Piper in London and Firouz Sedarat in Dubai; Editing by Gareth Jones and William Maclean